 Cold-water corals and Coral gardens typically support a range of other organisms.
 The coral provides a three-dimensional structure and a variety of microhabitats that provide shelter and an attachment surface for other species.
 Both Cold-water corals and Coral gardens can be long-lived but are extremely slow growing (at about 6 mm a year), making protection important for their conservation.
 Another reef-forming cold-water coral, Madrepora oculata, is also present in the site.

 The majority of the seabed in this site occurs at depths of greater than 200 m.
 The variety of deep-sea bed communities present are indicative of the range of substrates found in and around the canyons, including bedrock, biogenic reef, coral rubble, coarse sediment, mud and sand.
 These biological communities include cold-water coral communities (Lophelia pertusa and Madrepora oculata), Coral gardens, feather star (Leptometra celtica) assemblages and Sea-pen and burrowing megafauna communities (including, burrowing anemone fields, squat lobster (Munida sp.) assemblages, barnacle assemblages and deep-sea sea-pen (Kophobelemnon sp.) fields).
-Further detail on the evidence for this MCZ can be found in the Evidence section.
+Further detail on the evidence for this MCZ can be found in the Monitoring and Evidence section.

 Site location: Co-ordinates for this MCZ can be found in the Designation Order, available from Defra's MCZ webpage.